Western Scottish: History

+In November 1984, the Scottish Bus Group (SBG) announced it was introducing a new devolved management structure for its seven bus companies, including Western SMT, which had its legal name changed to Western Scottish Ltd. The new structure, incorporating four new SBG subsidiaries in preparation for bus deregulation and the ensuing privatisation of the SBG, was launched in June 1985, seeing the northern portion of Western SMT's operations in Inverclyde, Renfrewshire and the Isle of Bute ceded to a new company, Clydeside Scottish.

+This left Western Scottish, operating from a head office in Nursery Avenue, Kilmarnock, with an operating area bounded by Ardrossan in the north, Glasgow to the east, the Firth of Clyde to the west and Carlisle across the English border to the south.
+Western Scottish also provided coaches for Scottish Citylink work, mainly from the south west of Scotland to Glasgow, Edinburgh, London and southern England.

-Western suffered from heavy competition after deregulation, particularly around Kilmarnock and Ayr, which, as the heavier populated areas of its operating area, provided the firm with the bulk of its income.
+Following deregulation in October 1986, Western suffered from heavy competition, particularly around Kilmarnock and Ayr, which, as the heavier populated areas of its operating area, provided the firm with the bulk of its income.
 Keenan of Ayr, Carrick Coaches, Shuttle Buses and various smaller operators appeared, challenging and weakening the dominant operator.

-In May 1989, Clydeside Scottish was remerged with Western, still under the legal name of Western Scottish Omnibuses Ltd. The aim of the merger was to strengthen the two weakened giants and thus make the company a more attractive proposition for potential buyers on the run up to privatisation.
-Clydeside Scottish had existed for less than five years, and Western's operating region now covered the same geographical area the former Western SMT did.
-Though the former Clydeside Scottish operation continued to trade simply as 'Clydeside', the vehicles were given the Western black, white and red livery.

-During this time, however, extremely heavy and sustained competition from a multitude of smaller operators in Greenock and Paisley continued to financially weaken the company.
+In May 1989, by order of the Secretary of State for Transport Paul Channon to make the companies more competitive in and around Glasgow, Clydeside Scottish was remerged with Western Scottish, with depots at Largs, Greenock, Paisley, Johnstone, Inchinnan, Rothesay and Thornliebank on the south side of Glasgow being acquired.

-Western Scottish was purchased by its management and employee in October 1991 for £1m, with an immediate onward sale of the Clydeside operations and their depots to their management and employees as Clydeside 2000 plc (with Luton & District taking a 24% stake).
-The depot at Largs was closed, and Rothesay depot remained with Western Scottish.
-The Ardrossan depot closed shortly afterward.
+Western Scottish became the eighth SBG subsidiary to be placed up for sale in December 1990, having incurred £2.1 million in losses during 1989, and in October 1991, Western Scottish was sold in a management buyout, followed by an immediate onward sale of the Clydeside operations and their depots to a management buyout team consortium financially backed by Luton & District, forming Clydeside 2000.
+Depots in Largs and Ardrossan were closed shortly afterward.

-The newly privatised Western Scottish was successful in securing all the tendered services on the Isle of Arran, putting the future of the small Brodick-based operator Arran Transport in jeopardy and drawing howls of protest and criticism from locals and the local media.
-However, Arran Transport managed to stay in business by competing against the larger operator on its home island, and also the neighbouring Isle of Bute.
+The newly privatised Western Scottish was successful in securing all tenders by Strathclyde Regional Council for bus services on the Isle of Arran, putting the future of Brodick-based independent Arran Transport in jeopardy and drawing criticism from locals and the local media.
+However, Arran Transport managed to stay in business by competing in a bus war against Western Scottish on its home island and also the neighbouring Isle of Bute.
 In its home town of Kilmarnock, Western faced increasing levels of competition, most notably from Clyde Coast Coaches Ltd of Ardrossan, and retaliated by offering a free service between Saltcoats and Largs, Clyde Coast's traditional route.

-In 1993, a small operation was established in Dunoon, when Western won one tendered local service.
-Two Dennis Dart vehicles were stationed there until two years later when further routes were won and a depot running around 15 buses was opened there.
+In 1993, a small operation was established in Dunoon when Western Scottish won one tendered local service.
+Two Dennis Dart vehicles were stationed there until two years later, when further routes were won and a depot running around 15 buses was opened there.